Trio (music): Composition

 A trio is a composition for three performers or musical parts.
 Works include Baroque trio sonatas, choral works for three parts, and works for three instruments such as string trios.

 In the trio sonata, a popular genre of the 17th and early 18th century, two melodic instruments are accompanied by a basso continuo, making three parts in all.
 But because the basso continuo is usually played by two instruments (typically a cello or bass viol and a keyboard instrument such as the harpsichord), performances of trio sonatas typically involve four musicians.
-However there are also examples for a single performer such as Bach's Organ Sonatas or Trios, BWV 525–30 for two hands and a pair of feet, and also for two performers, such as his Violin Sonatas, Viol Sonatas and Flute Sonata, in which the harpsichordist's right hand performs a melodic part.
+However, there are also examples for a single performer such as Bach's Organ Sonatas or Trios, BWV 525–30 for two hands and a pair of feet, and also for two performers, such as his Violin Sonatas, Viol Sonatas and Flute Sonata, in which the harpsichordist's right hand performs a melodic part.

 In vocal music with or without accompaniment, the term terzet is sometimes preferred to "trio".

 Form

 From the 17th century onward, trio has been used to describe a contrasting second or middle dance appearing between two statements of a principal dance, such as a minuet or bourrée.
 This second dance was originally called a trio because of the 17th-century practice of scoring it for three instruments, and later examples continued to be referred to as trios, even when they involved a larger number of parts.
 The Menuet of Bach's Brandenburg Concerto No. 1 (1721) is a late nod to the original practice, with trios for two oboes and bassoon as well as two horns and a third part played by three oboes in unison.
+19th-century forms derived from the minuet, such as the scherzo, also often contain contrasting trios.
+It usually has a lighter texture than the principal statement of the dance or march.

+The term is also used for the contrasting section of a march, the middle section in a march with da capo or the final section of one without.
+March trios in major typically modulate to the subdominant of the principal key.